ashwathim/ashwathim/README.md

-- 👋 Hi, I’m @ashwathim
+- 👋 Hi, I’m @ashwathim [She/Her]
-- 👀 I’m interested in exploring intersection between literature and visualization
+- 👀 I’m a Literature and Business major interested in exploring intersection between words and visualization
 - 🌱 I’m currently learning Tableau and Python
 - 📫 How to reach me @AhwathiMenon93 on twitter